-When a borrower is in arrears with payments under the mortgage loan for a period of three months, a lender informs WEW in writing within 30 days of the outstanding payments, including the guarantee number, borrower's name and address, information about the underlying security, the date of start of late payments and the total of outstanding payments.
+When a borrower is in arrears with payments under the mortgage loan for a period of three months, a lender informs WEW.
 When the borrower is in arrears WEW may approach the lender and/or the borrower to attempt to solve the problem and make the borrower aware of the consequences.
 If an agreement cannot be reached, WEW reviews the situation with the lender to endeavour to generate the highest possible proceeds from the property.
 The situation is reviewed to see whether a private sale of the property, rather than a public auction, would generate proceeds sufficient to cover the outstanding mortgage loan.
 Permission of WEW is required in case of a private sale unless sold for an amount higher than 95 per cent. of the market value.
-A forced sale of the mortgaged property is only allowed in case the borrower is in arrears with payments under the mortgage loan for a period of seven or more monthly instalments, unless WEW has agreed that the forced sale may take place for other reasons or within a period of seven months.
+A forced sale of the mortgaged property is only allowed in case the borrower is in arrears with payments under the mortgage loan and WEW has given its consent that the forced sale may take place.